-While a 155-pound person expends 500 calories walking 4 miles per hour for 90 minutes, the same 155-pound individual burns 500 calories in just 45 minutes jogging at a pace of 5.2 miles per hour — and expends 500 calories in as little as 40 minutes swimming the breaststroke, reports Harvard Medical School.
-Therefore, swimming — which is also easy on your joints -- is a higher calorie-burning alternative to walking.
+While a 155-pound person expends 500 calories walking 4 miles per hour for 90 minutes, the same 155-pound individual burns 500 calories in just 45 minutes jogging at a pace of 5.2 miles per hour — and expends 500 calories in as little as 40 minutes swimming the breaststroke, per Harvard Health Publishing.
+Therefore, swimming — which is also easy on your joints — is a higher calorie-burning alternative to walking.

 But with all that being said, if you like walking more than running or swimming, don't force yourself to do those activities!
 As you can see, you can still burn 500 calories while walking — and you'll enjoy the workout more.